brege/ilma/README.md

 ## Features

+- **Project-Type Awareness**

-- **Project-Type Aware**: Automatically detects and applies appropriate exclusions for Python, Node.js, Rust, LaTeX, and Bash projects
+  Automatically detects and applies appropriate exclusions for Python, Node.js, LaTeX, Bash projects and can be extended to any project with build and run matter.

-- **Multi-Format Compression**: Support for zstd, gzip, bzip2, xz, and lzma compression algorithms
+- **Standard GPG, tar, and rsync core with ergonomic CLI**

-- **GPG Encryption**: Optional file encryption for secure backup storage
+  Optional file encryption for secure backup storage, quick archival and backups, context trimming repos for LLM's, secure remote push for any target type

-- **Remote Synchronization**: Built-in rsync integration for remote server backup
+- **Flexible and Granular Configuration**

-- **Flexible Configuration**: Global settings with per-project overrides
+  Global settings with per-project overrides allowing intricate customization based on many directories.

+- **Prune per-project build artifacts on archival**

+  Can be easily configured to automatically remove disposable files and directories based on a per-project or recursive cleanup task, logging events and creating backups for recovery.

 ## Quick Start